On the Provable Performance Guarantee of Efficient Reasoning Models: Probably approximately correct reasoning

 The expectation of $Z_j(u)$ is equals the target quantity $L(u)$, since $\mathbb{E}[\xi_{i_j} / \pi_{i_j} | i_j] = 1$.
 We can therefore estimate an upper bound for $L(u)$ by computing a confidence interval for the mean of $\{Z_j(u)\}_{j=1}^m$.
 We formally described it in the central limit theorem (CLT) based Algorithm~\ref{alg:compute_bound}.

-\begin{remark} The procedure in Algorithm~\ref{alg:compute_bound} uses importance sampling to construct an unbiased estimator for the true error $L(u)$.
+\begin{remark} The procedure in Algorithm~\ref{alg:compute_bound} uses importance sampling to construct an unbiased estimator for the true performance loss $L(u)$.
 For any fixed threshold $u$, the random variables $Z_j(u)$ are i.i.d.\ with expectation $\mathbb{E}[Z_j(u)] = L(u)$.
 This holds because the sampling process decouples the choice of index $i_j$ from the decision to query the label $y_{i_j}$.
 Given the samples $\{Z_j(u)\}_{j=1}^m$, we can form an upper bound for $L(u)$.
 Algorithm~\ref{alg:compute_bound} illustrates this using a CLT-based approach, valid for large $m$.
 See Appendix~\ref{sec:clt_ucb_validity} for discussion about its UCB validation as Assumption~\ref{assump:validity}.
 Alternatively, if the importance-weighted losses are bounded, one could use concentration inequalities like Hoeffding's or Bernstein's inequality to construct a valid confidence bound~\citep{bentkus2004hoeffdings, hao2019bootstrapping, hoeffding1994probability, learned-miller2020new, ramdas2022admissible, waudby-smith2021confidence, waudby-smith2024estimating}, which may provide better guarantees for smaller sample sizes.
-We give an example in Algorithm~\ref{alg:compute_bound_finite_sample} based on Hoeffding's inequality~\citep{hoeffding1994probability}. \end{remark}
+We give an example based on Hoeffding's inequality~\citep{hoeffding1994probability} in Algorithm~\ref{alg:compute_bound_finite_sample} in Appendix~\ref{app:bounded_loss_alg}. \end{remark}